 Sign up early

-The early bird gets her pick of the Drink Seminars, Paired Dinners, Signature Tastings, Gala Evenings, and Health and Wellness sessions.
-Whistler Cornucopia sessions are very interactive and fun, and they sell out.
+The early bird gets her pick of Cornucopia’s amazing food and drink experiences.
+These include; drink seminars, paired dinners, signature event tastings, house parties, gala evenings, and health and wellness sessions.
+Whistler Cornucopia’s culinary stage sessions are very interactive and fun, and they sell out quickly.

 Get dressed up